Moini/BookArtGenerator/README.md

 Make sure you have the rights to reproduce the picture (for example, take a public domain picture from http://openclipart.org/ ).

-Make sure you have the rights to execute scripts in that directory.
+Make sure you have the rights to execute scripts in the script directory.
 On the command line, go into the directory where the script is and enter

 php BookArtGenerator.php